gotenberg/gotenberg-template-repository/README.md

 > How can I check the underlying Gotenberg's version?

-The Gotenberg's image as a `version` label which contains the underlying Gotenberg's version:
+The Gotenberg's image has a `version` label which contains the underlying Gotenberg's version:

 ```
 docker inspect $(DOCKER_REGISTRY)/gotenberg:7-$(APP_NAME)-$(APP_VERSION) | grep version